Code-Institute-Submissions/JoseParra28-runway-models-final-project_SepResub/README.md

 - Ensure a pleasant navigation with images that describe the different themes addressed.
 - Create a matter of interest and trush amount users
 - Attract potensial clients and users to start a new career, making it easy to apply and or to contact.
-- Instant insterest by providind artistic image and interaction.
+- Instant insterest by providind artistic image and interactions.

+# Who's this wedsite for
+- Any one  who has an interest on becoming a model.
+- Fashion designers , photographers or any company that requieres the sevices of a model.
+- Users of all ages

 # User Stories